OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

             <li>SAP OData APIs convert null values to empty strings when inserting or updating VARCHAR columns.
 To fetch null or empty strings, ODC recommends filtering VARCHAR columns using a condition like `Entity.TextAttribute = ' '` and do not rely on OutSystems null's built-in functions.</li>
             <li>SAP OData only supports read-only entity actions in ODC Studio.</li>
             <li>SAP throws a `RAISE_SHORTDUMP` exception when requesting the row count for some VIEWS on the first request.</li>
+            <li>Regarding SAP OData queries and performance, sorting can significantly affect performance.
+If you anticipate a lot of records, OutSystems recommends performing any required sorting in your app rather than in the aggregate.</li>
         </ul>
     </div>
 </div>